 Anyone can vote once for their favourite in each category.
 So each person gets six votes in total, though you can vote for fewer if you want.
 Co‑operatives are encouraged to promote the awards to their staff, customers and members.
 All votes must be online via the awards website.

 What the winners get

-As well as being presented with their awards at our annual ceremony, the winning co-ops will benefit from promotion of their co-operative and the kudos of winning this prestigious award.
+As well as being presented with their awards at our annual ceremony, the winning co-ops and individuals will benefit from promotion of their co-operative and the kudos of winning this prestigious award.
 The Breakthrough Co‑operative of the Year will also have the option to access £1,000 worth of specialist business advice from The Hive, our business support programme in partnership with The Co-operative Bank.